Christopher Alleman – Artistic Director

 Rachel Dilliplane traded the Appalachians for the Rockies to join LDTC in mid-2019.
 (Her cat has almost forgiven her for the drive).
 Rachel holds degrees in Drama and Behavioral Neuroscience from Washington College where she directed Middletown for her Honors Senior Directing Thesis and was a Mary Martin Prize recipient for achievements in theatre.
 Following graduation, Rachel spent four years with Virginia Repertory Theatre in Richmond, VA working first as the Education Apprentice before being promoted to Artistic Assistant.
 She has also studied theatre in Canada, Scotland, Italy, and South Africa as a member of the Douglass Cater Society of Junior Fellows.
 She is an enthusiastic promoter of new works, as well as a passionate performer, director, and administrator.

-Melissa Livingston - Company Manager
+Melissa Livingston - Artistic Associate

 970.513.1151 Ext 109